 Uber released last year’s profit and loss statement to Bloomberg News.
 It shows that they grossed $20 billion in fares for the year.
 Considering that Uber drivers, working as independent contractors, take 75% of fares, that would mean Uber should have netted $5 billion in profits based on fares last year.
-Instead, they report that their net profit was $6.5 billion.
+Instead, Uber made $6.5 billion in profit last year.

 How can that be?
 Because Uber doesn’t split fares with drivers 75/25.
 Not really.

 As an Uber driver in the Hagerstown area of Maryland, I make the following:

 Uber then slices 25% off that total and then gives me the other 75%.
 But that’s not all of what Uber makes.
 They also charge the passenger a booking fee.
 That booking fee is not split with the driver.
 What is a booking fee?
 From Uber’s website:

 The booking fee is a separate flat fee added to every trip that helps support safety initiatives for riders and drivers as well as other operational costs.
 Previously known as the safe rides fee, your booking fee will appear in your trip receipt.

 As a driver, I cannot wait for those safety initiatives to kick in.
 It should be exciting to see what they are.
 I feel safer just thinking about it.
 I feel like someone put a helmet on my head, a mint flavored mouth piece in my mouth, and wrapped me in bubble wrap.

 The booking fee in Hagerstown, Maryland is $2.
 It doesn’t matter how long the ride is, each rider pays a flat two bucks to be picked up in the Hagerstown area.

 Hurry up and wait